The

 of the energy from that tsunami was directed towards the unpopulated

-regions of the southwest Indian Ocean.
+regions of the Southwest Indian Ocean.

 The earthquake of